ManikPandey/EDA_on_https-www.kaggle.com-datasets-tunguz-big-five-personality-test-Dataset/README.md

 _Relation:_ Agreeable individuals may be more cooperative and focused during surveys.

-1. Visualize the Relationship
-2. Boxplot by Agreeableness group

-Statistical Test:

-Pearson correlation: 0.

-p-value: 0.

-Interpretation:

-A negative and significant correlation (p < 0.05) supports the alternative hypothesis.
-If the correlation is not significant, there is no evidence of a relationship.

-Results: Pearson correlation: 0.041 p-value: 0.0000 Result:

-While the relationship is statistically significant, it is in the opposite direction of the hypothesis (higher Agreeableness is linked to slightly longer completion times), and the effect is so small as to be practically insignificant.
-Thus, there is no meaningful evidence that more agreeable individuals complete the survey more quickly.

-Thus, Null Hypothesis is accepted.
-(H0): There is no relationship between Agreeableness and test completion time.

 ## Summary

 **Big Five Personality Traits Dataset: EDA Summary & Analysis**

 **1. Data Summary**
 **Dataset Overview:**

-- **Source:** Kaggle, Big Five Personality Test (2016–2018)
-- **Size:** 1,015,342 records, 110 columns
-- **Variables:**
-    - **Personality Trait Responses:** 50 items (e.g., EXT1, AGR1, etc.), each rated 1– 5
-    - **Response Times:** 50 variables (e.g., EXT1_E), time in milliseconds
-    - **User Metadata:** Includes timestamp (dateload), screen dimensions, intro/finalization timing, IP-based counts, country, and approximate latitude/longitude
-- **Possible Target Variables:**
-    - Calculated trait scores (Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism)
-    - Test completion time (testelapse)
-    - Country/region for demographic analysis
-    - Response consistency or speed
 **2. Data Exploration Plan**
 **Vision for Analysis:**
 - **Understand trait distributions:** Assess the overall and country-wise distributions of Big Five scores.
 - **Behavioral patterns:** Analyze response times and completion behaviors.